 The ability to care for and love one another is an important Jewish virtue and the ultimate goal of the MITZVAH CORPS of TCS.
-We strive to insure that no TCS member is alone in time of need.
-We help provide transportation to doctor's appointments and Synagogue services; assist with food shopping and provide meals for congregants that are ill.
-We all have a need for help in time of crisis.
-The Mitzvah Corps is here to help.
+We strive to ensure that no TCS member is alone in a time of need.

 We sponsor many meaningful projects throughout the year.
-Please take the time to look them over and contact us if you would like to learn more or volunteer.
+Please look them over and contact us if you would like to learn more or volunteer.

-- SEPTEMBER - Rosh Hashanah gift packages of apples and honey delivered to congregants who have lost a loved one during the past year.
+SEPTEMBER--Rosh Hashanah gift packages of apples and honey are prepared and delivered to those congregants who lost a loved one during the past year.

-- DECEMBER - Chanukah party for the residents of the Sands Point Rehabilitation Center
+DECEMBER--Chanukah service and celebration for the residents of the Sands Point Center for Health and Rehabilitation.

 Please contact the following people if you would like to volunteer or are in need of help in any way.